MrShameer/MrShameer/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently doing my internship at **PlayStation Studio Malaysia**.
+- 🔭 Working as Technical Artist at **PlayStation Studio Malaysia**.
 - 💬 Feel free to ask me about anything and i will try to help.
 - 😄 Currently pursuing in game development and 3d design, but i'm free to accept any work in the field of software **(Freelance Job)**.
 - 🖥️ My [Portfolio](http://shameer.lepak.xyz/) or if you're intrested in the code, [here](https://github.com/MrShameer/Portfolio)